 IN YOUR FIRST YEAR

-• 2 appointments with your peer mentor per semester;
+- Meet with your peer mentor at least twice per semester;

-• Participation in the following CAE events: one peer mentoring event per semester, both “Empowering You” and “Capstone Symposium” in spring.
+- Participate in the following CAE events: one peer mentoring event per semester, both “Empowering You career conference” and “Capstone Symposium” in the spring.

 IN YOUR SECOND YEAR